Methylergonovine Maleate Injection, USP is a semi-synthetic ergot alkaloid used for the prevention and control of postpartum hemorrhage.

 Mothers should not breast-feed during treatment with Methylergonovine Maleate Injection and for at least 12 hours after administration of the last dose.
 Milk secreted during this period should be discarded.

 Safety and effectiveness in pediatric patients have not been established.

-There have been rare isolated reports of anaphylaxis, without a proven casual relationship to the drug product.
+There have been rare isolated reports of anaphylaxis, without a proven causal relationship to the drug product.

-The following adverse drug reactions have been derived from post-marketing experience with Methergine via spontaneous case reports.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency which is therefore categorized as not known.
+The following adverse drug reactions have been derived from post-marketing experience with Methylergonovine Maleate Injection via spontaneous case reports.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency, which is therefore categorized as not known.